Robot's Gendering Trouble: A Scoping Review of Gendering Humanoid Robots and its Effects on HRI: Results

 \subsubsection{Body Shape}

-Six percent of the studies (2 studies) used the robot's body proportions to manipulate the robot's genderedness.
+Two studies (6\%) used the robot's body proportions to manipulate the robot's genderedness.
 These studies were both authored by Bernotat et al. \cite{bernotat2017shape,bernotat2021fe} and the latest of the two was a replication of the earliest.
 Bernotat et al. modified the Waist-to-Hips Ratio (WHR) and Shoulder Width (SW) of a robot's drawing to achieve different perceptions of genderedness.
 They hypothesized that a robot with a WHR of 0.9 and a SW of 100\% would be perceived as male, whereas a robot with a WHR of 0.5 and 80\% SW as female.
 The rationale behind this manipulation of genderedness came from the work of Johnson and Tassinary \cite{johnson2005perceiving} and Lippa \cite{lippa1983sex} who showed that people rely on WHR to judge a target’s ``gender" and that the form of the waist is a relevant feature for gender perception.
-Since the studies used static images as stimuli, body proportions were not used in combination with any other cue.
+Since the studies used static images, body proportions were not used in combination with other cues.